krischnb/Maze/README.md

 This way it truly looks like the character is running around the maze.

-Objective of the game is to move the character to the ending position which is a flag.

-Once you reach the end a message will appear, congratulating the player that he has won the game.

 ## Maze Generator
 The maze is always randomly generated using the Depth First Search Algorithm.